RISys-Lab/SPARROW/README_STAGE1.md

 └── SA1B/
     └── images/
 ```
+We downloaded data from the SA1B official website, and only use [sa_000000.tar ~ sa_000050.tar] to preprocess into the required format and train the model.
 If needed, switch SA1B annotation in `sparrow/data/configs/det_pretrain.py` from the small shard to the full file.

 ## Training